josephryan/DeBiasse_cnidophylogenomics/00-PHYLOTOCOL/cnido_phylotocol_v7.md

 orthofinder -b [dir_w_blast_results] -a 16 -M msa -os > ofb.out 2> ofb.err
 ```

 #### 2.6 Generate single copy orthogroups using the script ```filter_ogs_write_scripts.pl``` (available in https://github.com/josephryan/RyanLabPhylogenomicTools).
-The script allows the user to define the minimum number of taxa and the maximum number of duplicates per taxon allowed per orthogroup (in this study XXX% (XXX taxa) and X duplicates) and after this filtering, automates the following steps:
+The script allows the user to define the minimum number of taxa and the maximum number of duplicates per taxon allowed per orthogroup (in this study 50% (56 of 112 taxa) and 8 paraphyletic duplicates) and after this filtering, automates the following steps:

 2.6.1 sequences within each orthogroup are aligned using Mafft v7.309